getsynq/synq-sqlmesh/README.md

 # synq-sqlmesh

-synq-sqlmesh is a client application to integrate locally running SQLMesh to Synq
+synq-sqlmesh is a client application to integrate locally running SQLMesh to SYNQ

 ## How to use